-Some women don’t take off their bras at night because they’re worried about the effects of gravity or because they believe that wearing one will make it more comfortable to sleep on their stomachs.
-The first is a myth and the second has to do with personal habits or beliefs.
+Some women don’t take off their bras at night because they’re worried about the effects of gravity or because they think that wearing one will make it more comfortable to sleep on their stomachs.
+The first is a myth and the second is more about personal habits or beliefs.

-According to the American Society of Plastic and Reconstructive Surgeons, microscopic ligaments hold the breasts in place.
+According to the American Society of Plastic and Reconstructive Surgeons, there are microscopic ligaments that hold the breasts in place.

-When they become “accustomed” to having something else do the work for them (i.e., the bra), they weaken and a loss of firmness is likely to appear.
+When they become “used” to having something else do the work for them (i.e., the bra), they weaken, which often causes a loss of firmness.

 5. “The bigger the breasts, the tighter the straps”

-Before considering what kind of adjustment you need, it’s better to purchase a bra type that has straps relative to the size and weight of your bust.
+Before considering what kind of adjustment you need, it’s best to purchase a bra type that has straps relative to the size and weight of your bust.

-If you have large breasts, the straps need to be wider (and the opposite is true for women with smaller breasts).
+If you have large breasts, the straps need to be wider (and the opposite for women with smaller breasts).

-You should also understand that the more tension there is in the straps, the less work your ligaments do.
+You also have to remember that the more tension there is in the straps, the less work your ligaments do.

 When you take off your tight bra, your breasts will sag more than usual.
-It’s as if they were an elastic band that was released after being stretched for hours.
+It turns them into something like an elastic band that was released after being stretched for hours.